HydroModPy/HydroModPy/docs/source/architecture/mesh/mesh-pivot.rst

 See also
 --------

-- :doc:`gmsh_meshing` for the conformal Gmsh pipeline.
+- :doc:`gmsh-meshing` for the conformal Gmsh pipeline.
-- :doc:`mesh/index` for the broader mesh architecture and the catchment-mesh workflow.
+- :doc:`index` for the broader mesh architecture and the catchment-mesh workflow.
-- :doc:`modflow_contracts` for the DIS / BAS contract that consumes the structured pivot.
+- :doc:`../solver/modflow-contracts` for the DIS / BAS contract that consumes the structured pivot.